Mardog101/autograder/README.md

 # Autograder
-A bash cli utility that runs tests from a folder on an executable and compares the output to output files.
+A bash cli utility that runs tests from a folder on an executable and compares the program output to precomputed output files.

 Autograder is designed for quick input output testing of executables.